mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3821 Civilian Vehicles.md

 communications equipment, crew facilities and cargo space.

 Each component built into a vehicle takes up a certain amount of space.
-The unit used in this design system is the cubic metre (M^3 ).
+The unit used in this design system is the cubic meter (M^3 ).
 A vehicle cannot carry more than its internal volume allows, unless it is an open structure with items piled up on top or hanging out of the sides such as motorcycles, air/rafts and